Matthew Sates

-Matthew "Matt" Sates (born 28 July 2003) is a South African swimmer.
+Matthew Sates (born 28 July 2003) is a South African swimmer.
 He is the African record holder in the short course 200 metre freestyle, 400 metre freestyle, and 200 metre individual medley as well as the South African record holder in the 400 metre individual medley.
 He is the 2022 World Short Course champion in the 200 metre individual medley and bronze medalist in the 400 metre individual medley.
 At the 2022 NCAA Division I Championships, he won the NCAA title in the 500 yard freestyle.
 For the 2021 FINA Swimming World Cup, he was the overall male winner, earning a total of 18 medals, including 13 gold medals.

 Background and details

 Sates was born on 28 July 2003 and lives in Pietermaritzburg in South Africa with his mother and sister.
 He reportedly became a swimmer at a young age when he followed his older brother Tim into swimming.
 He has said of the sport, "Swimming has just always been a part of me."
 He attended St. Charles College in Pietermaritzburg.

 He trains by Wayne Riddin at Seals Swimming Club in Pietermaritzburg and verbally committed to entering the University of Georgia in 2022 to train under Neil Versfeld, a renowned South African Olympic swimmer and coach.
 Competing for the Georgia Bulldogs during the 2021–2022 collegiate season, he won the NCAA title in the 500 yard freestyle in March 2022 before permanently relocating back to South Africa in April 2022 and becoming a professional swimmer.